EOEPCA/resource-health/docs/getting-started/quick-start.md

 ```
 kubectl [--context=... --namespace=...] port-forward service/resource-health-opensearch-dashboards 5601
 ```
-NOTE that on the EOEPCA development cluster, OpenSearch dashboards is (currently) accessed over HTTP**S** with a self-signed certificate for the internal `svc.kubernetes.local` domain.
+NOTE that on the EOEPCA development cluster, OpenSearch dashboards are (currently) accessed over HTTP**S** with a self-signed certificate for the internal `svc.kubernetes.local` domain.
 You should therefore expect your browser to complain about invalid/untrusted/self-signed certificates.